Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 Scenic flight over Milford Sound

-Depart from Milford Airport and track west along Milford Sound, climb alongside Bowen Falls and Mitre Peak for some great views of the fiords and its towering peaks before returning to our Milford base during this 20 minute flight.
+Depart from Milford Airport and track west along Milford Sound, climb alongside Bowen Falls and Mitre Peak for some great views of the fiords and its towering peaks before returning to our Milford base during this 20-minute flight.

 → Book here your Scenic flight over Milford Sound

-Where to stay near Lake Marian track
+Where to stay near Gertrude Saddle track

 Milford Sound Lodge